xiaoyu-wu/PyLaiLab/README.md

 # PyLaiLab
-Python Programs used in Lai Lab (Nanoscale ElectroMagnetic Laboratory), University of Texas at Austin
+Python programs used in Lai Lab (Nanoscale ElectroMagnetic Laboratory), University of Texas at Austin